mechmotum/mechmotum.github.io/content/jupyter-summer-2019.rst

 SageMath configuration files is required. `This article <https://bytesofcomputerwisdom.home.blog/2019/03/31/jupyter-notebook-running-the-wrong-python-version/>`__ contains more information on how this was accomplished.
 This fix is automated in the Dockerfile.

+RStudio is also offered alongside JupyterLab, since deploying web applications using packages such as ``shiny`` and ``shiny-dashboard`` require RStudio and do not run in Jupyter Notebooks.

 Interesting Nuggets
 ^^^^^^^^^^^^^^^^^^^